ysholqamy/email_juggler/README.md

 ## Getting started

-To run the service locally, update your environment to include the required keys:
+To run the service locally, update your environment to include the required variables:

     MAILGUN_KEY=YOUR_KEY
     MAILGUN_DOMAIN=YOUR_MAILGUN_DOMAIN